 Holford is actively involved in science education, advancing the public understanding of science and science diplomacy.
 She cofounded Killer Snails, LLC, an EdTech XR learning games company that inspires a love of science.
 The mission of Killer Snails is to bring science out of the lab and into the hands of learners globally.
 In the past three years, the company created award-winning games that include three tabletop games (Assassins of the Sea, Biome Builder and Funded), two digital games (Assassins of the Sea 2.0), one augmented reality experience (Killer Snails All Around), one virtual reality experience (Scuba Adventure: Philippines) and one hybrid digital/virtual reality experience (BioDive) with partners such as the American Museum of Natural History, the New York Hall of Science and Google.
 Holford has also developed several science education programs at informal science venues such as The American Museum of Natural History and the Utah Museum of Natural History.

-Holford has received several awards, including being named a New Champion Young Scientist by the World Economic Forum, the prestigious Camille Dreyfus Teacher-Scholar Award, an NSF CAREER Award, named a "Breakthrough Women in Science" by the Howard Hughes Medical Institute (HHMI) and NPR's Science Friday, and she was recently named a Wings WorldQuest Women of Discovery Fellow.
+Holford has received several awards, including being named a New Champion Young Scientist and a 2020 Sustainability Pioneer by the World Economic Forum, the prestigious Camille Dreyfus Teacher-Scholar Award, an NSF CAREER Award, named a "Breakthrough Women in Science" by the Howard Hughes Medical Institute (HHMI) and NPR's Science Friday, and she was recently named a Wings WorldQuest Women of Discovery Fellow and a Fellow of the California Academy of Sciences.
 She received her PhD in Synthetic Protein Chemistry from The Rockefeller University.

 Sheku Kanneh-Mason was greeted with universal acclaim in May 2018 after performing at the wedding of the Duke and Duchess of Sussex.
 Winner of the 2016 BBC Young Musician competition, he performs in major orchestras and concert halls worldwide.
 He plays an Antonius and Hieronymus Amati cello (circa 1610) on loan from a private collection.